Tax fraud is a serious crime that can result in harsh criminal tax penalties, including fines and imprisonment.

 The case of United States v.
 Trupin, 05-2934-CR (2nd Cir.
 2007), provides a prime example of the variability of tax crime sentencing.

-Trupin’s [tax] crimes “¦ employed a number of devices to avoid reporting over six million dollars in income over a period of six years.
-Trupin enlisted the aid of family members to claim ownership of certain assets, created phony paper trails, employed shell corporations and trusts, and shipped expensive assets to the Vancouver Islands in Canada.
+According to the Second Circuit Court of Appeal, Trupin committed tax crimes by using several methods to avoid reporting over six million dollars in income over six years.
+He employed family members to claim ownership of specific assets, created fraudulent paper trails, utilized shell corporations and trusts, and sent expensive assets to the Vancouver Islands in Canada.